Our Story

 The Genesis and Mission of Sirkhane

-Sirkhane was created in 2012 by the Art Anywhere Association (Her Yerde Sanat Derneği) in Turkey’s southeastern Mardin province, a culturally rich yet highly volatile region situated along the Syrian border.
+Sirkhane was created in 2012 by the two young idealists children, Pınar Demiral and Serdal Adam who founded the Art Anywhere Association (Her Yerde Sanat Derneği) in Turkey’s southeastern Mardin province, a culturally rich yet highly volatile region situated along the Syrian border.
 The organization was born out of an urgent, empathetic response to the massive influx of displaced families escaping devastating conflicts in Syria and Iraq.
 Recognizing that local and refugee children alike were being stripped of their safety and innocence, a collective of passionate artists and activists came together to build a non-political, inclusive sanctuary.
 Their core objective was to create an environment where children could transcend deep-seated social, cultural, and linguistic barriers, substituting the heavy psychological toll of war and poverty with laughter, mutual trust, and a newfound sense of belonging.

 Pedagogy and Expanding the Legacy